shuzhao-li-lab/PythonCentricPipelineForMetabolomics/README.md

 For example: `pcpfm assemble -s ./sequence.csv --name_field='Name' --path_field='InferredPath' -o . -j my_experiment` will create an experiment in the local directory with the name 'my_experiment'.

+Since a sequence file may contain entries that you do not want to include in the experiment, you can specify a filter or a drop list as follows.
+The filter is a dictionary in JSON-format, which is passed using --filter <filter_filepath>.
+All filters contain a top-level key which is the metadata field on which the filter will be applied.
+This key may have one of two values, either 'includes' or 'lacks'.
+These may then have an interable as a value with the substrings that must be present or not, depending on which mode was specified, for the filter to be passed.
+Thus if you have a sequence file with both HILCpos and RPneg acquisiitons, you can use a filter to select only the HILCpos ones if the "Method" column indicates what type of chromatography was used.

+Alternatively, by using --skip_list <names.txt> option and providing a txt file with sample names, any acquisitions with those names will be excluded from the analysis.

 ### Conversion to mzML

 If the filepaths specified in the sequence file were .raw files, they need to be converted to .mzML.

 How you convert to mzML is largely left to the end user but provided that the command for conversion can be executed by the user and is in the form of a string that takes an input filepath and output filepath conversion can be done as follows:

 `pcpfm convert -i ./my_experiment --conversion_command "mono ThermoRawFileParser.exe -f=1 -i $RAW_PATH -b $OUT_PATH"`